DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2022-03-18-reconnaissance-red-teaming.md

 The following tools and website allows the attacker to gather leaked credentials

-* [DeHashed](https://www.dehashed.com/) - DeHashed is described as the largest & fastest data breach search engine, its API Key can be used to integrate with other tools like [dehashQuery](https://github.com/grahamhelton/dehashQuery) to download breach results as shown below.
+* [DeHashed](https://www.dehashed.com/) - DeHashed is described as the largest & fastest **data breach search engine**, its **API Key** can be used to integrate with other tools like [dehashQuery](https://github.com/grahamhelton/dehashQuery) to download breach results as shown below.

 ```bash
 python3 dehashed.py -o -d domain.com -a API-KEY -u user@domain.com